-The Gentleman's Guide to enjoying Milan
+The Gentleman's Guide to Enjoying Milan

-Step 1 Dress more like the locals
+Step 1: Dress more like the locals.

 Limited colour palette

-Include some formal wear into your wardrobe
+Include some formal wear in your wardrobe.

-Wear chino and linen suiting
+Wear chino and linen suits.

 Step 2: Visit Milan's landmarks